Lexington White Collar Crimes Lawyer

-Have you been arrested for a white collar crime in Lexington, KY?
+Have you been arrested for a white collar crime in Lexington, Kentucky?
 The time to begin defending yourself starts now.
-You deserve to have an experienced Lexington white-collar crimes lawyer in your corner, make Oakley & Oakley, LLC your first call at (859) 254-4035 to arrange a free consultation with our skilled legal team.
+You deserve to have an experienced Lexington white collar crimes lawyer in your corner.
+Make Oakley & Oakley, LLC, your first call at to arrange a free consultation with me, attorney Jay Oakley.
+There’s simply too much at stake for you to take on this fight alone.

-How Our Lexington Criminal Defense Lawyers Can Help You Fight Charges For a White Collar Crime
+How I Can Help You Fight Charges For A White Collar Crime

 - Coordinate an in-depth, independent investigation into the allegations against you